Refactoring Gloop Services

-- Right click then select Refactor then click Rename or Delete, or press ^Alt R or ⌘Alt R to rename or ^Delete or ⌘Delete to delete
+- Right click on the property, select Refactor, and then click Rename or Delete.
+You can also press to rename or to delete.

-- A dialog will appear to list all the changes to be made by the refactoring process, it is possible to uncheck some undesirable changes so that they are not applied
+- A dialog will appear, listing all changes that will be made by the refactoring process.
+If there are undesirable changes, un-check them so that they are not applied.

-- Press the OK button or press Return
+- Click the OK button or press to confirm your action.

-Once the changes applied all the steps referencing the property are modified.
-The refactoring process handles Map lines, Set Expression, Iterate Step and While Step input and output arrays, declared and unloaded properties.
+Once the changes have been applied, all steps referencing the property are modified.
+The refactoring process handles Map Lines, Set Expressions, Iterate Steps, While Step input and output arrays, and declared and unloaded properties.

 Refactoring is only local to the Gloop Service; refactoring a Gloop Service input or output property will not refactor other services using it.